martinjonsson01/contract-portal/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: User Story Template
-about: Describe this issue template's purpose here.
+about: An issue representing a user story which conveys a value proposition and acceptance criteria.
 title: ''
 labels: user story
 assignees: ''